-This report presents Angeles Investment Advisors' updated capital market assumptions as of July 2022.
+This report presents Angeles Investment Advisors' updated capital market assumptions as of January 2023.
 These assumptions are used in asset allocation modeling for our clients over a long-term horizon (>10 years).

-Versus our most recent assumptions from our January 2022 review, we have made the following changes:
+Versus our most recent assumptions from our June 2022 review, we have made the following changes:

-- Our global equity assumption increased by 40 basis points to 6% as a result of increased inflation expectations for international markets and the removal of valuation contraction expectation (approximated by the price/earnings ratio) for the US equity market. - Our private equity assumption increased by 50 basis points to 9%, continuing to reflect a 300-basis point premium to public global equity.
-Our direct hedge funds and hedge fund of fund assumptions increased by 25 basis points to 3.75% and 3.25%, respectively, as a result of increased return expectations in the equity and fixed income markets. - Our private real estate (value added) return assumption increased by 50 basis points to 7.5%. - Our long-term credit-related assumptions increased across the board as a result of increasing yields as of June 2022.
-High yield debt increased by 125 basis points to 5.25%, bank loans increased by 100 basis points to 5.25%, opportunistic credit increased by 60 basis points to 5%, and private credit increased by 15 basis points to 7.25%. - Our liquidity/fixed income return assumptions increased across the board, reflecting increasing yields in the space.
-We increased US core fixed income by 185 basis points to 3.75%, long-term credit by 200 basis points to 5.1%, liquidity pool by 130 basis points to 2.5%, and cash by 190 basis points to 2%.
+- Our long-term credit-related assumptions increased across the board as a result of increasing yields as of December 2022.
+High yield debt increased by 50 basis points to 5.75%, bank loans increased by 50 basis points to 5.75%, opportunistic credit increased by 60 basis points to 5.6%, and private credit increased by 50 basis points to 7.75%. - Our US TIPS assumption increased by 100 basis points to 4.4%. - Our liquidity/fixed income return assumptions increased across the board, reflecting increasing yields in the space.
+We increased US core fixed income by 95 basis points to 4.7%, global core fixed income by 80 basis points to 4%, investment grade credit by 70 basis points to 5.4%, long-term credit by 50 basis points to 5.6%, US short-term by 50 basis points to 3.5%, municipals by 40 basis points to 3%, liquidity pool by 50 basis points to 3%, and cash by 50 basis points to 2.5%.